 All individuals, PRIOR TO COMING INTO THE OFFICE, should conduct a health self-assessment, to include taking their temperature, to minimize the risk of infecting others.
-If an individual has a fever or if an individual is exhibiting other signs of COVID-19 infection per CDC guidance, the individual should self-report to supervisors, stay home, and call his/her physician.
+If an individual's has a fever temperature is > 100.4 or if an individual is exhibiting other signs of COVID-19 infection per CDC guidance, the individual should self-report to supervisors, stay home, and call his/her physician.
 Utilize the CDC Self-Checker to assist.

-All individuals, WHEN IN THE OFFICE, should continue to maintain at least 6 feet of physical distance from others, and more than 6 feet whenever possible.
-Meetings where appropriate distancing may not be practical should be avoided.
-Masks must be worn while in common areas unless otherwise ordered by the presiding judge; masks need not be worn in individual offices or cubicles unless another person enters.
+All individuals, WHEN IN THE OFFICE, should continue to maximize maintain at least 6 feet of physical distance from others, and more than 6 feet whenever possible.
+Meetings where appropriate distancing may not be practical should be avoided unless precautionary measures, such as wearing of masks, are observed.
+Masks must be worn while in common areas: masks need not be worn in individual offices or cubicles unless another person enters.